Best Cotswolds Itinerary | 1 Day in England’s Countryside

 Other attractions include:

-These are just some of the best place to visit in Cotswolds.
+These are just some of the best places to visit in Cotswolds.

 Where to Stay for Cotswold Breaks